code4pay/wrsc_membership/Notes.md

 # Notes

+## setting up database for dev
+In the root dir of the project run `php artisan migrate:fresh` The to add the first user ` php artisan wrsc:member`  it will then prompt you for the fields. you should then be able to login.
+If using Homestead it will be `http://localhost:8000`

 ## Adding a new table
 To add a new database table to the Admin panel with a link on the left hand side.
 First run the schema generator to create the migration and the model